 runtime section of the

 .magento.app.yaml file.
 See PHP extensions.
-To test custom extensions without updating the Magento Commerce Cloud environment configuration, you can add the custom configuration to the
+To test custom extensions without updating the Cloud for Adobe Commerce environment configuration, you can add the custom configuration to the

 docker-compose.override.yml.
 Configuration settings in this file are applied only when you build and deploy to the Docker environment.

 Optionally, you can add Xdebug to your Cloud Docker environment to debug your PHP code.
 See Configure XDebug for Docker.